GOODChives/2020FALL_DS-Transportation-system/README.md

 # 2020FALL_DS-Transportation-system
 Transportation System
-the first executable version.
+if everything goes well,this would be the final version.
-input from file input.txt.
-function fast()/economic() cannot run successfully.
-fixed in Beta 2.0.